 A 600w solar system gives a good couple of days in reserve, depending on usage and without other sources of recharging.

 If you intend to live in a camper in the winter months, 600w is sweet.

 You may not be able to replenish the batteries every day, so consider what level of contingency you need to avoid cycling the batteries more than necessary.

 Who Will Suit a 600 Watt Solar Panel System?

 A 600 watt solar setup is a good size for a couple or small family with a large RV or camper with roof space for the panels.

 It can support wild camping or boondocking in your RV for long periods year round with careful use and monitoring of the battery levels.

 Though you’ll always need to monitor usage and battery levels, with a solar system this size, you’ll comfortably have enough power to meet the needs of 4 people.

-If your ideal solar system is even larger than 600w, or more importantly, if you have space on your roof for more panels, build the system with scaleability in mind.
+If your ideal solar system is even larger than 600w, or more importantly if you have space on your roof for more panels, build the system with scalability in mind.

 You can add panels and batteries in the future without having to replace the more expensive components of the solar system.